 Mr. Bajaj has one goal in mind as a federal criminal defense attorney San Diego: to protect his clients above all else.
-He begins with a free consultation for each client in order to gain knowledge of the situation from the client’s point of view.
-Many times, this free consultation lasts hours — not minutes, as with most defense lawyers.
+He begins with a an initial consultation for each client in order to gain knowledge of the situation from the client’s point of view.
+Many times, this initial consultation lasts hours — not minutes, as with most defense lawyers.
 This is the foundation of a successful defense against San Diego federal crimes.
 Mr. Bajaj’s office is unique in that he does not take each and every client that may need to hire him.
 He maintains a lower caseload specifically to provide the best defense possible.

 Federal Sentencing Guidelines – Mandatory Minimum Sentences

 While the penalties for any specific crime depend on the nature of the crime and the statutes around it, they all fall under federal sentencing guidelines instead of state sentencing guidelines.
 This does not necessarily mean that the penalties are more or less harsh than state-level crimes, only that they follow a separate series of determinations.